Get Started with Cisco Optical Network Planner

 Detailed network information

 Cisco ONP models the network and generates the BoM.
-IYou can view detailed information about the network, including reports such as the Cabling report, Optical report, Device Configuration file, and Traffic matrix.
+You can view detailed reports, including:

 Features and compliance